AI Use Cases/Construction

 Revenue & Operational Impact

 The downstream impact is severe.
 Finance can't predict cash gaps until they're critical - forcing emergency lines of credit, delayed subcontractor payments that damage relationships, or project pauses that trigger schedule penalties and owner disputes.
-A single misforecast costs construction firms 2-4 weeks of operational friction and 8-12% margin erosion on affected projects.
+One bad forecast can mean weeks of scramble and margin erosion on every project it touches.
 When you're operating on 3-5% net margins, that's the difference between profit and loss.

 Why Generic Tools Fail